 - Scar excision: The surgeon removes the scar and closes the skin, if there’s enough adjacent skin.

-Z or W-plasty: The original scar is repositioned along the natural lines and creases in the skin.
+- Z- or W-plasty: The surgeon repositions the original scar along the natural lines of the skin.

-	Skin flap: Similar to a skin graft, skin and the tissue below the skin are moved from another part of the body to cover the site.
+- Skin flap: Similar to a skin graft, the skin and tissue below are moved from another part of the body to cover the scar site.

-	Because different parts of the body heal differently, recovery times and expectations vary depending on the procedure performed and the location on the body.
-Surgery to repair a scar on your leg may take as long as two weeks to heal, while a procedure on your face may take only about a week.
+Because different areas of the body heal differently, recovery times and expectations differ as well.
+Surgery to repair a leg scar, for example, may take two weeks to heal, while a face procedure may take a week or less.